Ichiro and Yusei Kikuchi face massive media frenzy in first appearance of Mariners’ Japan trip

 The manager?
 Yeah, not so much.

 This wasn’t your ordinary news conference.
-Mariners manager Scott Servais found that out quickly as he followed Ichiro and Yusei Kikuchi into a room where mass of photographers, television cameras and reporters — more than 100 — waited for them.
+Mariners manager Scott Servais found that out quickly as he followed Ichiro and Yusei Kikuchi into a room where a mass of photographers, television cameras and reporters — more than 100 people — waited for them.

-The staccato sounds of cameras snapping photos became overwhelming, flashes made Servais’ eyes squint.
-The Mariners and Athletics may be playing two exhibition games against teams from Nippon Professional Baseball and then squaring off for two regular season games to open the 2019 season, but for the people of Japan, Major League Baseball’s latest foray into Tokyo is all about Ichiro and Kikuchi — the decorated, declining star and the talented newcomer.
+The staccato sound of cameras snapping photos became overwhelming and the flashes made Servais’ eyes squint.
+The Mariners and Athletics might be playing two exhibition games against teams from Nippon Professional Baseball and then squaring off for two regular-season games to open the 2019 season, but for the people of Japan, MLB’s latest foray into Tokyo is all about Ichiro and Kikuchi — the decorated, declining star and the talented newcomer.

 “I heard that from a media standpoint it was going to be a kind of like a World Series,” Servais said.
 “I can’t imagine a World Series news conference having more people in the room.
 You sort of expect it, but until you get into it and realize the impact (Ichiro) has had on Japanese baseball and how excited people are to see him and Kikuchi as well, it’s just going to be fun.
 It will get loud here as the week goes on.
 It should be exciting baseball.”